mjclemente/commandbox-cfc-to-markdown-docs/README.md

 Running the command `markdowndoc path/to/your/file.cfc` reads/analyzes the component metadata for your `file.cfc` and uses this to generate a markdown documentation file.
 It ignores properties and private methods.

+The documentation is sourced from your javadoc style comments.
+In particular, `@hint` for the primary documentation, and `@doc` for a reference to external documentation.
+You can provide additional hints for your function arguments using `@arguementName` comments.

+### Example

+You can see an example of how this command can be used on the [`eversigncfc` repository](https://github.com/mjclemente/eversigncfc).
+From the root of that project, the following command was used to generate the documentation: `mdd path=eversign.cfc directory=docs/`

 ### A Note

 This command was built to solve a problem I repeatedly encountered when working on documentation for API wrappers.
 Which is to say, it's designed to meet my needs.
 I realize that, currently, the flow/output may not be a good fit for other projects.
 I am very open to revising/restructing/expanding the command to better meet the needs of other developers, if there is interest in using it.